7RU7H/Archive/Tools/Forensics/Sigma.md

 ## Tooling

-Be aware the translation from SIgma to other platforms may require further treatment of escaping characters that may not be compatible.
+Be aware the translation from Sigma to other platforms may require further treatment of escaping characters that may not be compatible.

 [Sigmac is deprecated to be replace by pySigma](https://github.com/SigmaHQ/sigma/blob/master/tools/README.md) [pySigma](https://github.com/SigmaHQ/pySigma) - more stable python library than Sigma